 8. After 700m you will reach a footpath junction.
 Take a left and head for Win Hill trig point on the summit!
 There is a footpath that leads there, but kids will probably want to detour and climb over the boulders to the summit.

 Make sure you take a family photo at the Win Hill Trig Point, and feel free to share it in our Facebook Group.

 9. From the summit, continue the footpath down the other side, leading back downhill for 500m.
 You will reach another round metal gate as you reach the treeline.

 10. Walk through the gate and take the footpath straight ahead that leads downhill.
 At every footpath junction along this section, always take the downhill path, straight ahead.
 Now be warned, this is very steep in places and uneven underfoot.
 Take your time.

-12. Once back at Ladybower Dam, take a right to walk back across.
-Then instead of walking back along the road, cross the road pass the memorial, and take the footpath that leads back to the car park through the woods.
+12. When you are back at Ladybower Dam, take a right to walk back across.
+Then instead of walking back along the road, cross the road past the memorial, and take the footpath that leads back to the car park through the woods.

 Peak District Kids is a free online resource.
 If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!

 Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.

 Best Family Walks in the Peak District

 Also, come and join our friendly Peak District Kids Facebook Group for any questions or to share photos of your walks.